Italian Easter Bread (Pane di Pasqua)

 Variations

 Braided breads are beautiful!
-If you don’t want to go trough the trouble make this dough into standard loaves.
+If you don’t want to go trough the trouble make this dough into brioche bread.
 You can also lay it as a single flat large braid on a baking sheet.

 Flavorings: Add ground spices and extracts to the dough – cinnamon, cardamom, nutmeg, even saffron, and/or almond extract.
 Or, try this bread: St. Lucia Sweet Saffron Rolls (almond filling)